J. C. Hopkins: Underneath a Brooklyn Moon

 In 2005 Hopkins released the falbum Underneath a Brooklyn Moon, consisting of nine original songs co-written by Norah Jones ("One Never Knows") and Madeleine Peyroux ("Here Comes Love", "I Still Believe In Some Kind Of Love", "I've Got My Finger on a Star", "Settle Down").
 The album received positive press on a national scale, including The New Yorker, as well as on National Public Radio.

 Actor John Lithgow, upon hearing Hopkins in his NPR interview, inquired with Michael Krumper of Razor & Tie Records who sent Lithgow a copy of Underneath a Brooklyn Moon.
 Shortly after, Lithgow asked Hopkins to produce his album of Tin Pan Alley children's songs, titled The Sunny Side of the Street.
 That album was nominated for a Grammy in the category of Best Children's Album.

 Meet Me at Minton's

 A 2017 sophomore release, Meet Me at Minton's, was described in All About Jazz as "For those who were not around during the swinging heyday of the Harlem jazz bands, this is as close and real as it gets".

 New York Moment

 The third album by the J.C.
 Hopkins Biggish Band features all original new songs written by Hopkins and co-writes with Melody Federer and trumpeter, vocalist Nico Sarbanes plus a Charles Mingus cover.
 The album highlighted Joy Hanson, the aforementioned Nico Sarbanes, Vanisha Gould, Shawn Whitehorn and Alicyn Yaffee.
 Jazz critic Grady Harps wrote of the album, "Tough to beat, this recording is a milestone for jazz".

+It's a Sad and Beautiful World

+In 2025, Hopkins released It's a Sad and Beautiful World on Twee Jazz Records.
+The album was mastered by Rob Fraboni and features contributions from Levon Helm, Garth Hudson, Martha Wainwright, and Teddy Thompson.
+Writing in MOJO, John Aizlewood awarded the album four stars, describing it as a "delightfully eclectic collection" and praising Hopkins's songwriting and the performances of the featured musicians.
+In a review for Chronogram, Michael Eck described the album as a fresh interpretation of Americana and praised its songwriting, vocals, arrangements, and piano playing.